CLI

 • Lines without shelve:// pass through verbatim.

-• shelve://KEY pulls KEY from the current environment, optionally renaming it on the left-hand side.
+• shelve://KEY pulls KEY from the current environment.

 Encrypted offline cache